jmix-projects/jmix-old/README.md

 ## Publishing

-In order to publish artefacts to the local Maven repo, execute the following commands:
+In order to publish artifacts to the local Maven repo, execute the following commands:

 ```
 ./gradlew publishToMavenLocal install